Boards & Committees

 High River Recreation Board

 The High River Recreation was established to advise the Council of the Town of High River in pursuing and implementing recreation programs, facilities, parks and public open spaces and services within the Town of High River and the High River Recreation District.
-One Council member from the MD of Foothills sits on the Board as well as one Council appointed Rural Representative.
+One Council member from Foothills County sits on the Board as well as one Council appointed Rural Representative.

 Highwood Management Plan – Public Advisory Committee

 Board/Canadian Environment Assessment Agency Joint Review Panel.
 The Plan also addresses other aspects of water management in the Highwood River Basin, including Water Conservation Objectives and the current moratorium on Water Act approvals in the basin.

-This Committee is led by Alberta Environment and includes two Council members from the MD of Foothills.
+This Committee is led by Alberta Environment and includes two Council members from Foothills County.

-The Historical Review Committee is tasked with identifying, locating and collecting information about historic features within the MD of Foothills.
-The MD of Foothills has two Council members that sit on this Committee and five citizens at large.
+The Historical Review Committee is tasked with identifying, locating and collecting information about historic features within Foothills County.
+Foothills County has two Council members that sit on this Committee and five citizens at large.

 Inter-Municipal Industrial Lands Project Committee (AFICA)

-This Committee focuses on the development of industrial lands in areas that affect more than one municipality, including the MD of Foothills.
+This Committee focuses on the development of industrial lands in areas that affect more than one municipality, including Foothills County.

-Two Council members from the MD of Foothills sit on this committee as well as one member at large appointed by Council.
+Two Council members from Foothills County sit on this committee as well as one member at large appointed by Council.